claremacrae/markdown_to_dokuwiki.py/README.md

 markdown_to_dokuwiki.py
 =======================

+## Stop-Press - August 2014

+**Since [Pandoc 1.13](http://johnmacfarlane.net/pandoc/releases.html#pandoc-1.13-15-august-2014), Pandoc now contains my implementation of DokuWiki writing - and many more features are implementated there than in this script.
+So this script is now pretty-much redundant.**

+---

 Python script to convert a Markdown file to Dokuwiki

 This is based on my SuperUser answer to my question [How to convert Markdown files to Dokuwiki, on a PC](http://superuser.com/questions/402097/how-to-convert-markdown-files-to-dokuwiki-on-a-pc).